menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

     - Rating
     - Short description
   - Clicking a game directs to its details page.

+## REST API Endpoints
+Your project must expose the following REST API endpoints.
+Ensure that your endpoints return JSON responses using a consistent, standardized response structure (e.g., errors always including an `error` field).
+Make sure you use appropriate HTTP status codes.

+- `GET /api/games`
+  - Returns a list of all games.
+  - Each item should include the title, genre, release year, and rating.

+- `GET /api/games/:id`
+  - Returns the full details for the specified game.
+  - Returns a meaningful error response if the game ID does not exist.

+- `GET /api/games/genre/:genre`
+  - Returns all games matching the specified genre.
+  - Returns a meaningful error response if no games are found for that genre.

+- `GET /api/games/top-rated`
+  - Returns the top 10 rated games, ordered by rating.

+- `GET /api/games/:id/recommendations`
+  - Returns up to 3 recommended games based on the genre of the specified game.
+  - Returns a meaningful error response if the game ID does not exist.

+Input validation must be applied where appropriate (e.g., unknown IDs, unrecognized genres).
+Errors must return consistent, structured JSON and appropriate HTTP status codes should be used throughout.

 ## Pass Outstanding Criteria
 - Achieve a grade of 85% or above.